m1sorenson/freeze3_symp_cluster_gwas/README.md

 ## Files
 1. *01_f3_gwas_symp_clusters.sh* - this is the main bash script with the blocks of code to run the GWAS's and the meta-analysis
-2. *dosage_locations_symp_clusters.csv* - this has the data for which studies to run the symp cluster gwas for, and the pheno files to use
+2. *dosage_locations_symp_clusters.csv* - this has the data for which studies to run the symp cluster gwas for, and the pheno files to use.
+Note that for each study, there is a row for each phenotype to analyze (because phenotype names change depending on pcl/caps 4/5)
 3. *f3_symp_PHENOB_jan26_2022.mi* - this is the METAL script to run the meta-analysis for symptom B (re-experiencing)
 4. *f3_symp_PHENOD_jan26_2022.mi* - this is the METAL script to run the meta-analysis for symptom D (hyperarousal)
 5. *run_meta_v2_loo_v2.slurm* - this is the SLURM bash script used to run METAL (meta-analysis)